ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 1. Add your program from 6.2.1 with filename `microbit-program-6-2-1.js`.
 2. Add your program from 6.2.2 with filename `microbit-program-6-2-2.js`.
-3. Add your program from 6.2.3 with filename `microbit-program-6-2-3.js`.
-4. Add your program from 6.2.4 with filename `microbit-program-6-2-4.js`.

 In the [Lab Notebook](README.md):